Architecture of Mongolia: Post-renaissance

 Construction of temples in the renaissance tradition continued into the 18th, 19th and early 20th centuries.
 Ishbaljir (1709–1788) compared building proportions to the proportions of the human body in Exquisite Flower Beads, and Agvaanhaidav (1779–1838) described the process of building a Maitreya temple.
 Agvaanceren (1785–1849) wrote Aahar shaahar (Building and Repairing Temples).
 Translations of the Kangyur were also used by Mongolian architects.

-The Züün Huree (1711), Amarbayasgalant (1727) and Manjusri Hiid (1733) monasteries were built during this period.
+The Züün Khüree (1711), Amarbayasgalant (1727) and Manjusri Hiid (1733) monasteries were built during this period.
 The mobile monastery Ihe Huree, founded for Zanabazar, settled at its present Ulaanbaatar location in 1779.
 The wall around Erdene Yuu monastery, with 108 stupas, began construction in 1734.

 The temple of the boddhisattva Avalokiteshvara was built from 1911 to 1913 as a symbol of the new, independent Bogdo Khanate of Mongolia.
 The statue of the boddhisattva, believed to opens the eyes of wisdom in sentient beings, symbolised the Mongolian people's step into modern civilisation.

 In the beginning of the 20th century, there were about 800 monasteries throughout the country.

 The experimental practice of combining traditional Asian architecture with Russian architecture was explored.
 The Bogd Khan had his winter palace built as a Russian horomy.
 Another example of the combining of Asian and Russian styles is the residence of Khanddorji Wang, a leader of the Mongolian Revolution of 1911.
 The body of the building is designed as a Russian house, and the top was designed in the Asian style.
 One of the first European-style buildings in Mongolia is the 2-storey building housing Zanabazar Museum of Fine Arts, built as a trade centre in 1905.